The Current AI Healthcare Landscape: From Experimental to Essential

 The Setting: A 500-bed hospital system with 20 radiologists processing 200,000 imaging studies annually

 The Solution: Deployed AI diagnostic tools for chest X-rays, CT scans, and mammograms.
-AI flagged suspicious findings and prioritized urgent cases.
+AI flagged suspicious findings and prioritized urgent cases for radiologist review.

 The Results: